-The faculty of the Department of Political Science includes thirty-one full time members, including nine with joint appointments in other departments such as Public Policy, Economics, History, and Law as well as several distinguished visiting faculty from other universities in the United States and Europe.
+The faculty of the Department of Political Science includes dozens of full time members, including several with joint appointments in other departments such as Public Policy, Economics, History, and Law as well as many distinguished visiting faculty from other universities in the United States and Europe.
 Members of the faculty have published dozens of books and hundreds of articles that have appeared in every major political science journal.
 Various members of the faculty edit or serve on the editorial boards of major professional journals of the discipline.

 Our faculty have won national competitions, grants and fellowships from the National Science Foundation, the National Endowment for the Humanities, the Rockefeller Foundation, the Fulbright Program, the Social Science Research Council, the Ford Foundation, the Lilly Foundation, the Olin Foundation, the Templeton Foundation, and the Guggenheim Foundation.